CrayLabs/SmartSim/README.md

 A [number of other libraries](https://github.com/onnx/onnxmltools) are supported through ONNX, like [SciKit-Learn](https://github.com/onnx/sklearn-onnx/) and [XGBoost](https://github.com/onnx/onnxmltools/tree/master/tests/xgboost).

+A more detailed breakdown of supported toolkit versions for different platforms is available in the [installation section of the documentation](https://www.craylabs.org/docs/installation_instructions/basic.html).

 **Note:** It's important to remember that SmartSim utilizes a client-server model.
 To run experiments that utilize the above frameworks, you must first start the Orchestrator